 Who is Eligible for Coverage?

-You are eligible for coverage if you:

-- meet the definition of Employee and are Actively at Work; and - have completed the waiting period which is first of the month following 3 months of continuous employment.
+You are eligible for coverage if you meet the definition of Employee and are Actively at Work.

 Your Dependents are also eligible for coverage if they meet the definition of Spouse or Child outlined above in the Key Terms.